Florida lawmakers pass gun-school safety bill three weeks after massacre

 Cruz had a history of mental issues, numerous encounters with police and was expelled from Stoneman Douglas last year for disciplinary problems, according to authorities.

-Writing by Steve Gorman in Los Angeles; Editing by Tom Brown and Leslie Adler
+Additional reporting by Jon Herskovitz in Austin, Texas; Writing by Steve Gorman in Los Angeles; Editing by Tom Brown and Leslie Adler